 Moreover, even if BLM somehow had authority to require federal oil and gas lessees to reduce methane emissions out of a concern for the effect they might have on climate change, BLM would still have to provide a reasonable justification for doing so, which it has not.
 Indeed, it is extremely unlikely that the Proposed Rule will have any meaningful impact on global greenhouse gas (GHG) emissions.
-Global methane emissions are estimated at 6,875 million metric tons CO2-eq per year, whereas U.S. methane emissions are about 708 million metric tons per year, or about 10.2% of global emissions.
-BLM estimates that the Proposed Rule will reduce between 4.1 and 4.2 million metric tons of CO2-eq per year.
-13 Taking BLM's 4.2 MMT CO2-eq per year, the Proposed Rule provides a reduction of 0.061% of global methane emissions.
+Global methane emissions are estimated at 6,875 million metric tons CO_2 -eq per year, whereas U.S. methane emissions are about 708 million metric tons per year, or about 10.2% of global emissions.
+BLM estimates that the Proposed Rule will reduce between 4.1 and 4.2 million metric tons of CO_2 -eq per year, the Proposed Rule provides a reduction of 0.061% of global methane emissions.
 More importantly, methane emissions make up only a small portion of total global GHG emissions.
-EPA estimates put annual global greenhouse gas emissions at approximately 45,863 million metric tons of CO2-equivalent (CO2-eq) in 2010.14 By BLM's most ambitious estimates, which are likely overstated, its Proposed Rule will reduce greenhouse gas emissions by 4.2 million metric tons of CO2-eq.
+EPA estimates put annual global greenhouse gas emissions at approximately 45,863 million metric tons of CO_2 -eq.
 That's approximately 0.0092% of global greenhouse gas emissions.

-While BLM asserts that "[v]enting and leaks of natural gas in the oil and gas production process also contribute to climate change," 15 the empirical evidence on this record contradicts BLM's assertion.
+While BLM asserts that "[v]enting and leaks of natural gas in the oil and gas production process also contribute to climate change,"15 the empirical evidence on this record contradicts BLM's assertion.
 BLM's proposal is devoid of any discussion or evidence demonstrating how significantly less than a 1% reduction in domestic methane emissions will have any impact on climate change.
 The APA demands far more than regulation via the precautionary principle.
 See e.g., Washington Environmental Council v.
 Bellon, 732 F.3d 1131, 1145 (9th Cir.
 2013) (striking

-^{12 81} Fed.
+12 81 Fed.
 Reg.
 6627